Montford Johnson: Civil War years

 At 22 years old, Montford became the head of the homestead, including his sister's young family.
-In July 1865, the Chickasaws were officially the last Confederate tribe to surrender, marking the end of the United States' greatest tragedy.
-The Chickasaw Nation was devastated.
+In July 1865, the Chickasaw were officially the last Confederate tribe to surrender, marking the end of the United States' war.
+The Chickasaw Nation was devastated physically and financially.
 Schools had been converted to barracks or hospitals and would not be returned to teaching until the 1870s.
-Confederate debts incurred during the war were worthless, leaving the Chickasaws largely impoverished.
+Confederate debts incurred by ranchers and merchants during the war were worthless, leaving the Chickasaw largely impoverished.

-Johnson Starts Ranching
+Ranching

-With Montford in charge of the homestead, he set to work getting the ranch business in order.
+Montford set to work to get the young ranch business in order.
 First, he purchased branding rights from his relatives.
-Second, he made an agreement with the men of the neighboring farms to round up cattle that had been set loose in the mountains during the war so they would not be taken by warring armies.
-Montford offered to pay for each of the cattle he found in the mountains, and any unbranded cattle would be his outright.
-While rounding up cattle, Montford noticed the wild cattle desired salt.
+Second, he made an agreement with the men of neighboring farms to round up maverick cattle that had been set loose in the mountains during the war to escape the armies.
+Both armies were living off the land and taking livestock and produce from locals to feed their soldiers.

+Wanting to build his herd, Montford offered to pay other farmers for each of the branded cattle he captured in the mountains.
+He would take as his own any unbranded cattle he collected.

+While rounding up cattle, Montford noticed the wild cattle were attracted to salt.
 Using salt licks, he devised pen-traps that allowed cattle to enter but did not allow them to escape.
 This greatly increased the number of cattle Montford was able to corral with relatively little effort.

 Around this time, Montford hosted his friend Jesse Chisholm on a buffalo hunt on the western range of Chickasaw territory, south of present-day Norman, Oklahoma.
 At that time, the area was largely undeveloped, and Montford thought it would be perfect to range cattle there.
-Jesse Chisholm suggested Montford negotiate agreements with the tribes indigenous to the area.
-With Chisholm's help, Montford was able to make a deal with the tribes that allowed him to use the land as long as he did not hire white men as ranch hands.
+Jesse Chisholm suggested that Montford negotiate agreements with the tribes indigenous to the area.
+With Chisholm's help, Montford was able to make a deal with the tribes; they allowed him to use the land as long as he did not hire white men as ranch hands.

 Montford began his first ranch in the spring of 1868, taking a team of men to [Walnut Creek], the same location of the buffalo hunt.
 Montford placed ranch hand Jack Brown in charge of the Walnut Creek Ranch.
-As payment for his services, Jack received every fourth calf born on the ranch, making Jack Brown possibly the first sharecropper of Oklahoma.
+As payment for his services, Brown was to receive every fourth calf born on the ranch, making him possibly the first sharecropper of Oklahoma.

 By fall 1869, Montford moved his family to a new homestead at the site of Camp Arbuckle.
 Montford began farming a 50-acre plot in 1870.
 He used the practice of burning fields to rid the land of old growth, as well as to prevent diseases and ticks.
 Montford used the burn technique his entire life.